On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Properties of the Hecke complex

+As a representation of $B$, $V$ admits a filtration by one-dimensional characters.
+The filtration of $V(\alpha)$ induced by this $B$-reduction is a filtration by line bundles, each arising by $\beta$ from a one-dimensional character of $T$.
+Because $V(\alpha)$ admits a nontrivial map to a line bundle of degree $\leq -k(2rg+\deg D + \epsilon)$, at least one of these line bundles has degree $\leq- k(2rg+\deg D+ \epsilon)$.
+The degree of the line bundle associated to a character of $T$ is a linear form $\omega$ on the weight space.
+If we had for each root $\gamma_i$, then the linear form $\omega$ would have absolute value $< 2 rg+ \deg D + \epsilon$ on each basis vector, hence have absolute value $< k (2 rg+ \deg D + \epsilon)$ on each vector with $\ell^1$ norm at most $k$, so by the definition of $k$ have absolute value $< k (2rg+ \deg D + \epsilon)$ on each weight of $T$, giving a contradiction.
+Thus, for some $i$, we must have Combined with \eqref{gamma-lower-bound}, this implies that

-Fix a simple root where this inequality holds.
-Let $P$ be the parabolic subgroup defined by the set of all the other roots.
-Let $N$ be its unipotent radical.
-Then $N$ is an iterated extension, as an algebraic group, of one-dimensional representations of $B$, on the additive group, each a character of $B$ corresponding to a negative root in the unipotent radical of $P$ and thus to minus the sum of at most $r$ positive roots, at least one of which is $\alpha$.
-Because each of the other roots has degree $\geq -2g$ and $\alpha$ has degree $\geq 2rg + \deg D$, the product has degree at least $2g + \deg D$ and so does not admit a nontrivial map to $K_X(D)$.
-Hence none of the $N_i$s do either, and the bundle is very unstable.
+Let $P$ be the parabolic subgroup defined by the set of all the roots other than $\gamma_i$.
+Let $N$ be the unipotent radical of $P$.
+Then $N$ is an iterated extension, as an algebraic group, of one-dimensional representations of $B$, each a character of $B$ corresponding to a positive root in the unipotent radical of $P$ and thus to the sum of at most $r$ positive roots, at least one of which is $\gamma_i$.
+Because each of the other roots has degree $\geq -2g$ and $\gamma_i$ has degree $\geq 2rg + \deg D$, the product has degree at least $2g + \deg D$ and so does not admit a nontrivial map to $K_X(D)$.
+Hence none of the $N_i$'s do either, and the bundle is very unstable.